How Many Times Can I Reuse Fry Oil?

 Bad News: There's no hard and fast rule for how many time you can reuse that oil.
-Distrust any source that gives a firm answer on the number times you can reuse oil, including this site.
+Distrust any source that gives a firm answer on the number times you can reuse oil.

 Good News B: It's easy to tell when you'll need to replace your oil, and more importantly, there are some great steps you can take to increase the useful lifespan of your oil!